wangkunyu241/PAID/README.md

 # PAID: Pairwise Angular-Invariant Decomposition for Continual Test-Time Adaptation
-We have released the code for our paper "PAID: Pairwise Angular-Invariant Decomposition for Continual Test-Time Adaptation", which is submitted to NerulPS.
+We have released the code for our NeurIPS 2025 paper "PAID: Pairwise Angular-Invariant Decomposition for Continual Test-Time Adaptation".

 ## Prerequisite
 [CIFAR10C, CIFAR100C, ImageNetC Datasets Download link]